 There are typically three reasons to use a classic name: to exude strength, to fit in, or to align with a high-end price point.
-Strong Classic Names can often transcend many industries.
-Great example are the Inc 500 company Blackstone or Squadhelp developed name Stone Eagle.
+Strong Classic Names can often transcend many industries (e.g. Inc 500 Company Blackstone or Squadhelp developed name Stone Eagle).
 Alternatively, names like Cherry Moon, Pitbull, Ellie Grey, and Medway are industry-specific Classic Names.
-And Classic Names like London Cotton Collective, Windsor Harlow, and Lydia & Park exude prestige.
+Finally, Classic Names like London Cotton Collective, Windsor Harlow, and Lydia & Park exude prestige.

-Clever Names connect deeply and instantly, get remember, and pre-frame a fun brand.
+Clever Names connect deeply and instantly, get remembered, and pre-frame a fun brand.

 Here are some examples of Clever Names from the Squadhelp Creative Community: